Pisac, Sacred Valley

 Day 1: After arriving in Cusco, the capital of the Incan empire, we will descend 1,000 feet to Pisac, a quintessential Peruvian town in the Sacred Valley.
 Our quaint, family-run bed and breakfast offers sweeping views of farm fields, terraces and mountain paths leading to Incan ruins.

-Day 5: Ceremony participants will spend the morning sharing insights from their ceremony experience.
-With the help of our practitioner, we will learn to integrate newly expanded perspectives and apply them to our lives.
-After lunch in Pisac, we will enjoy a quiet, contemplative afternoon at Maras salt flats and the circular agricultural terraces Moray.
+Day 4: Ceremony participants will spend the morning sharing insights from their sacred plant medicine journey.
+With the help of our practitioner, we will learn to integrate newly expanded perspectives and explore real-world applications.
+After lunch in Pisac, we will depart for the stone city of Ollantaytambo at the end of the Sacred Valley.

-Day 7: Waking early in the morning, we will ascend the mountain on a bus from Aguas Calientes to the famed Incan citadel of Machu Pichhu.
+Day 9: Waking early in the morning, we will ascend the mountain on a bus from Aguas Calientes to the famed Incan citadel of Machu Pichhu.
 Heralded as one of the seven wonders of the modern world, Machu Picchu inspires awe in all who have the privilege to experience it.
 At day’s end, we will travel by train back to Cusco.

 Will I be able to handle the physical rigors of this trek?